KurtE/FlexIO_t4/README.md

 ```
 Ranges: 0-3,6-11,14-17

-The Teensy 4.1 (ARDUINO_TEENSY41) Will have additional IO pins.
+The Teensy 4.1 (ARDUINO_TEENSY41) has additional IO pins.
 -------------
 **FlexIO 1** - The three rows are: Teensy pin, Flex IO pin, and MUX setting for that pin:
 ```